Charles Rosa: Post-UFC Career

+CES

 After leaving the UFC, Rosa returned to the regional promotion where he fought a majority of his early career that being CES.
 He faced Jonathan Gary on October 20th 2023 in the main event of CES 75.
 Rosa would win the fight via guillotine in the second round.
 He then made his commentary debut at CES 76.

 Rosa then had a fight in the Florida based promotion LeLeo Code MMA on December 16th 2023.
 He faced Paul Teague in the main event winning via first round TKO.

 Rosa then faced Josh Harvey for the vacant CES MMA Lightweight title in the main event of CES 77 on May 3, 2024.
 He won the fight via first round guillotine submission.

 Rosa defended the CES MMA Lightweight title against Patrick Benson in the main event of CES 78 on August 3, 2024.
 Rosa won the fight via technical knockout in the first round.

+Gamebred FC

 Rosa had his first bare knuckle MMA fight against Peter Barrett on November 15th 2024.
 On the main card of Gamebred promotions Costa Vs Davis.
 Rosa won the fight via anaconda choke in the third round.

+Rosa faced Jhonasky Sojo on April 10, 2026 in the Gamebred promotions event in the Dominican Republic.
+He lost the fight via unanimous decision.